-- 6.16 Funding for the working parent entitlement for children aged 9 -23 months (a new cohort of children from September 2024 onwards) will be made available using a single hourly base rate, with no supplements.
-For the 2024-25 financial year, the hourly funding rate for this entitlement is £10.76 per hour. - 6.17 Funding for the disadvantaged 2 year old entitlement will be made available using a single hourly base rate, with no supplements.
-For the 2024-25 financial year, the hourly funding rate for this entitlement is £8.31 per hour. - 6.18 Funding for the working parent entitlement for 2 year olds (a new cohort of children from April 2024 onwards) will be made available using a single hourly base rate, with no supplements.
-For the 2024-25 financial year, the hourly funding rate for this entitlement is £7.63 per hour. - 6.19 Funding for the 3 and 4 year old universal entitlement and the working parent entitlement for 30 hours will both be made available using a single hourly base rate, plus a deprivation supplement for eligible children, which is a mandatory supplement under the statutory guidance.
-For the 2024-25 financial year, the hourly base rate funding for all 3 and 4 year old children is £5.16 per hour.
+- 6.16 Funding for the working parent entitlement for children aged 9 -23 months will be made available using a single hourly base rate, with no supplements.
+For the 2025-26 financial year, the hourly funding rate for this entitlement is £11.19 per hour. - 6.17 Funding for the 2 years olds of families receiving additional support will be made available using a single hourly base rate, with no supplements.
+For the 2025-26 financial year, the hourly funding rate for this entitlement is £8.95 per hour. - 6.18 Funding for the working parent entitlement for 2 year olds will be made available using a single hourly base rate, with no supplements.
+For the 2025-26 financial year, the hourly funding rate for this entitlement is £8.10 per hour. - 6.19 Funding for the 3 and 4 year old universal entitlement and the working parent entitlement for 30 hours will both be made available using a single hourly base rate, plus a deprivation supplement for eligible children, which is a mandatory supplement under the statutory guidance.
+For the 2025-26 financial year, the hourly base rate funding for all 3 and 4 year old children is £5.52 per hour.
 The deprivation supplement applies to both universal and extended hours and is paid at £1.00 per hour per child, if the family attract Early Years Pupil Premium (EYPP) Funding.

-For example, if the child attracts EYPP funding, they could be eligible for a combined £1.68 (£1.00 Deprivation and 68p EYPP) per hour for the universal 15 hours and they could attract the £1.00 per hour per child for the deprivation supplement for any extended hours, but not the additional £0.68 for EYPP, which is payable for the universal 15 hours only as explained below.
+For example, if the child attracts EYPP funding, they could be eligible for a combined £2.00 (£1.00 Deprivation and £1.00 EYPP) per hour for the universal 15 hours and they could attract the £1.00 per hour per child for the deprivation supplement for any extended hours, but not the additional £1.00 for EYPP, which is payable for the universal 15 hours only as explained below.